Almost three years ago the UK voted to leave the EU and the future for businesses still looks uncertain.

 In an uncertain economic climate, it's vital to know that you can rely on your board and your staff.

-Employee health & wellbeing and training & development can affect your business performance, especially as the UK exits Europe and workers may worry about losing EU protections.
+Employee health & wellbeing and training & development can affect your business performance, especially as the UK exits the EU and workers may worry about losing EU protections.
 Considering your team and addressing any weaknesses now allows you to strengthen your business.

 8. Review your own leadership skills & support network